gdevenyi/NeuroAnsible/README.md

 You can either select specific tags with `--tags` as an option to the playbook call, or skip specific tasks with `--skip-tags`

+## Using the installed software

+All software is installed using the `lmod` module system.
+Once deployment is complete the next time a terminal is opened, the command `module avail` will list the software which can be used.
+Use `module load` to make a specific package available in the terminal.